 Members Provided with annual information against all strategic leadership and quality deliverables.
 Will provide consultation on the review of the Chair of Trustees performance.
 Trustees Accountable for all aspects of Trust level strategic leadership and quality deliverables.
 CEO Responsible for the delivery of strategic leadership and quality deliverables and provide support at LGB level in respect of performance reviews.
-Trust Senior Leadership Team Support and consult in areas of reporting and vision setting in respect of key priorities.
-Local Governing Boards Responsible for the vision and strategy setting at academy level.
+Trust Senior Leadership Team Support and consult in areas of reporting and vision setting Tract comer zoaderemp roam in respect of key priorities.
+Local Coverning Boards Local Governing Boards Responsible for the vision and strategy setting at academy level.
 Responsible for LGB-level performance reviews.
 Also responsible for the succession planning of its Governors.
 Headteacher's Board Act as a collaborative and collective body where decisions at Trust level have an impact on all academies within the Trust.
 Headteacher/Principal Support and consult in areas of reporting and vision setting in respect of key priorities against individual academies.
+L